 Public Squares: This area has an abundance of green spaces which are open to the public.
 Take your pick from Bloomsbury Square, Russell Square, Bedford Square, Tavistock Square, Gordon Square and Queen Square.
-Russell Square is the largest with a popular Italian café.
+Russell Square is the largest, with a popular Italian café.

 Russell Square: WC1B 5BG

-Coram’s Fields: Take advantage of this large patch of green space in central London which spans seven acres.
+Coram’s Fields: Take advantage of this large patch of green space in central London spans seven acres.
 Your kids can enjoy the playground sandpit and pets’ corner while you take it easy and relax on a bench.

 Coram’s Fields: 93 Guildford Street, WC1N 1DN

 British Museum: With eight million works and artefacts to view, you’ll need to schedule a chunk of time to delve into the British Empire.
-The surrounding streets have interesting shops to explore selling fossils, contemporary ceramic and tartan clothing.
+The surrounding streets have exciting shops to explore selling fossils, contemporary ceramic and tartan clothing.
 There are plenty of Korean and Japanese eateries in the vicinity.
 Other museums in Bloomsbury which may be of interest include The Foundling Museum, The Grant Museum of Zoology, Petrie Museum of Egyptian Archaeology and the Museum of Comedy.
-Anyone with a penchant for underground and avant-garde media should visit The Horse Hospital to see an exhibition or attend an event (they are under threat of closure due to an increase in rent so please show your support).
+Anyone with a penchant for underground and avant-garde media should visit The Horse Hospital to see an exhibition or attend an event (they are under threat of closure due to a rent increase, so please show your support).
 The Dickens Museum is close by should you love this author.

 British Museum: Great Russell Street, WC1B 3DG